 My first novel was published in March 2009 after a ten-year creative struggle to find my voice.
 Par for the Curse certainly outperformed my expectations by winning a few awards.
 Even more so, I was surprised by an outpour of love for the character “Riley Briggs” who was only supposed to be a minor character.
 The process of writing was arduous.
 The publishing process was not much more fun.
-New York, Boston, Dallas, Baltimore, New Orleans, Las Vegas, Phoenix, LA— city after city, libraries, bookstores, festivals, conferences and hair salons.
+New York, Boston, Dallas, Baltimore, New Orleans, Las Vegas, Phoenix, LA— city after city, libraries, bookstores, festivals, conferences, and hair salons.
 The tour was physically and emotionally taxing.
 I haven’t done a full scale book tour since.
 My WHY was so big for Par for the Curse that I pushed myself to physical and emotional limits.
-Every city, every venue I had power discussions with men and women who not only talked about the story, but also told me about their own lives and struggles to overcome family patters of behavior.
+Every city, every venue I had powerful discussions with men and women who not only talked about the story, but also told me about their own lives and struggles to overcome family patterns of destructive behavior.

 Par for the Curse is the story of eight women across three generations.
 There are 24 husbands among them.
-In the opening line, Great Grandma Lila warns, “The men you love will never love you.
+In the opening line, Grandma Lila warns, “The men you love will never love you.
 The men who love you, you will never love.”
 It was a curse placed on Lila in her youth that plays out in the lives of her granddaughters.

 When Change Needs to Happen